SDG 12: Responsible Consumption and Production

 Business Trends

 Driven by evolving policies and an increasingly eco-conscious consumer base, there’s a noticeable shift towards sustainable practices in Australia.
-Businesses, both established and new, are recognising the importance of this shift.
 From sectors adopting circular economy principles to the rise of green startups, Australia is witnessing an innovation revolution in sustainable production.
-As consumers opt for more eco-friendly products and services, businesses are urged to align with this trend, ensuring not just environmental sustainability but also future economic success.
+This trend is even further strenghtened with the governments Sustainable Procurement Guide prioritising environmentally friendly sustainable suppliers.

 Making a Difference with SDG 12

 Every individual and business has the power to make a significant impact when it comes to responsible consumption and production.
 It’s not only essential for our planet’s health but also drives economic growth and fosters innovation.
-Below are some starting points to consider for both individuals and businesses.
+Below are some starting points to consider for both individuals, Councils and businesses.

 • Educate Yourself: Understand the impact of your consumption habits.